 6. Dog obedience class.

-I like to mess with my dog all the time by hiding from him and calling him or throwing a blanket over his head to see how long it takes him to get it off.
+We both love to play games with our dogs!
+Lindsay likes to mess with her dog all the time by hiding from him and calling him or throwing a blanket over his head to see how long it takes him to get it off.

 8. Mentally stimulating toys.